-2. Familiarity with the APA Ethical Code.

-- 3. Listening to tapes (audio or video) of students' interactions with clients on a regular basis.
+- 2. Familiarity with the APA Ethical Code. - 3.
+Listening to recordings of students' interactions with clients on a regular basis.
 The way in which tapes are used as a supervisory tool will vary among supervisors. - 4.
-Providing at least 30 minutes of individual supervision per week and at least 90 minutes of group supervision per week. - 5.
+Providing at least 60 minutes of supervision per week. - 5.
 Providing ongoing feedback to each supervisee either verbally or in writing. - 6.
-Completing the Supervision Evaluation Form and reviewing it with the student as the end of each semester. - 7.
+Completing the Supervision Evaluation Form and reviewing it with the student at the end of each semester. - 7.
 Distributing the Practicum Supervisor Evaluation Form to their supervisees at the end of each semester. - 8.
-Helping/training students seek out and use consultants, including other members of the faculty. - 9.
-Being familiar with Clinical Program Handbook and the Center for Psychological Services Handbook. - 10.
+Helping/training students to use consultants, including other members of the faculty. - 9.
+Familiarity with the Clinical Program Handbook and the Center for Psychological Services Handbook. - 10.
 Attending the Center for Psychological Services Orientation at the beginning of the Fall semester. - 11.
 Maintaining a professional manner in connection with clients and supervisees.
 This includes returning phone calls and replying to emails promptly, being on time for meetings, spending adequate time on each case, and reviewing and initialing client file entries. - 12.
 Returning reports, progress notes, and other written material to supervisees in a timely manner.
 Supervisors are required to provide feedback to students on drafts of psychological assessment reports within one week of receipt of the report. - 13.
 Reviewing with students the lists of supervisors and supervisees' responsibilities and the forms used for evaluation, during the first supervision meeting of the year.